ColumPaget/Mimeguard/README.md

 # Include standard 'magic' and 'mime.types' files for identifying files
 MagicsFile /etc/magic
 MimeTypesFile /etc/mime.types

+#you will need to uncomment this and provide these files to use 'region' url rules
+#RegionFiles /etc/ip-regions/*

+urlrule iplist /etc/myblocklist.lst evil

+#in this example these are places we'd never expect to receive mail from.
+You will need to uncomment 'RegionFiles' and supply
+#IP-Registrar files
+urlrule region afrinic evil
+urlrule region apnic evil
+urlrule region ru evil

 # some file extension to mime-type mappings that might not be in /etc/mime.types
 Extn application/script scr ws wsf wsc wsh cmd